Skip to content

 c-2

-Home of art director John Holmes, and designed by William Kirsch, is made entirely fr. used parts: (L-R) Kathleen, Tavia and John relaxing on a second-hand wicker couch in the living room.
+Home of art director John Holmes, and designed by William Kirsch, is made entirely from salvaged materials and goods: (L-R) Kathleen, Tavia and John relaxing on a second-hand wicker couch in the living room.

 John Holme San Francisco home